HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 Not every page was so constrained: the page with the greatest CSS weight loaded 64,628 KB.
 The biggest mobile CSS weight seems positively svelte in comparison: only 17,823 KB.

-As in 2020, it was found that page weight wasn’t significantly driven by preprocessors.
+As in 2020, it was found that page weight wasn't significantly driven by preprocessors.
 17% of desktop pages and 16.5% of mobile pages included sourcemaps, up slightly from 15% last year.
 The consistent share of CSS including sourcemaps seems to indicate that the sourcemap share is due more to build tool usage than sourcemap adoption, as we would expect to see much bigger year-over-year changes to sourcemap usage otherwise.

 As for what kinds of sourcemaps were used, the numbers were largely consistent with last year